 2. Allocate resources

-Once you know what you need, its time to allocate your resources efficiently.
+Once you know what you need, it‘s time to allocate your resources efficiently.
 Assign the right people to the right tasks based on their expertise, availability, and workload.
 Avoid overloading key team members and ensure everyone has a balanced workload.

 Example (IT): In a web development project, assign your front-end developers to tasks like user interface design, while back-end developers focus on server-side logic.